Marconi-Stem/Firewalker/Notes.md

   stepFiltered = ((stepFiltered * 3) + analogRead(STEP_PIN)) >> 2;

   // The strip doesn't simply display the current pressure reading.
 Instead,
-  // there's a bit of an animated flourish from heel to toe.
+  // there's an animated flourish from heel to toe.
 This takes time,
-  // and during quick foot-tapping there could be multiple step animations
+  // and during quick foot-tapping, there could be multiple-step animations
   // 'in flight,' so a short list is kept. if(stepping) { // If a step was previously triggered...
     if(stepFiltered >= STEP_HYSTERESIS) { // Has step let up?